-Title Name Reasons for election Gender Attendance at Board of Directors meetings (FY2020) Executive Director Shuhei Yoshida Mr. Yoshida was the Supervisory Director of the former Nomura Real Estate Master Fund, Inc. and NMF, and is an attorney.
+Title Name Reasons for election Gender Attendance at Board of Directors meetings (FY2022) Executive Director Shuhei Yoshida Mr. Yoshida was the Supervisory Director of the former Nomura Real Estate Master Fund, Inc. and NMF, and is an attorney.
 As such, he is an expert in the ITA and related laws and regulations, specializing in the newest laws and regulations for real estate, particularly land and building leases, fixed-term land lease holdings, fixed-term house rentals, and lifetime leases.
 Upon considering his abundant experience, Mr. Yoshida was selected as Executive Director as it was determined that he has sufficient knowledge and experience for the position and to exercise his right to represent NMF.
-Male 90.9% (10 times/ 11 times)

-Supervisory Director Mineo Uchiyama As a certified public accountant, Mr. Uchiyama is well versed in accounting and tax matters.
+Male 100% (11 times/ 11 times) Supervisory Director Mineo Uchiyama As a certified public accountant, Mr. Uchiyama is well versed in accounting and tax matters.
 He also has experience auditing the accounts of companies listed on the Tokyo Stock Exchange, and has supervised the Executive Director's tasks as a Supervisory Director for NMF.
 Mr. Uchiyama was selected as a Supervisory Director as it was determined that he has sufficient knowledge and experience to conduct the work required as a member of the Board of Directors for NMF.
-Male 100% (11 times/ 11 times) Supervisory Director Koichi Owada As a real estate auditor, Mr. Owada possesses vast insight regarding the fairness and transparency of real estate transactions.
-He has also had experience as Director, etc., at multiple corporations and has supervised the Executive Director's tasks as a Supervisory Director for NMF.
-Mr. Owada was selected as a Supervisory Director as it was determined that he has sufficient knowledge and experience to conduct the work required as a member of the Board of Directors for NMF.
-Male 100% (11 times/ 11 times) Supervisory Director Mika Okada (Note) As a lawyer, Ms. Okada is well versed in various related laws and regulations including real estate transactions.
+Male 100% (11 times/ 11 times) Supervisory Director Mika Okada (Note1) As a lawyer, Ms. Okada is well versed in various related laws and regulations including real estate transactions.
 She was selected as a Supervisory Director as it was determined that she has sufficient knowledge and experience to supervise the Executive Director's tasks as a Supervisory Director for NMF and to conduct the work required as a member of the Board of Directors for NMF.
 Female 100% (11 times/ 11 times)